 — Lamb’s Harbinger (@LambsHarbinger) May 25, 2019

 Concerning military service, Kean supports honorable service personnel & veterans, but (in accordance with the earliest Christians) Kean does not support the notion of Christians as soldiers or the USA’s war culture, its historically aggressive foreign policy, and especially its use of drugs or toxins (LSD, agent orange), experimental vaccinations, biological augmentation (DNA, hormones, chemical substances, bionics) and WMDs, in the name of spreading “freedom,” democracy and/or “greatness.”
 There is a difference between the War and the warrior; and none should forget the USA government’s long and explicit (and well-documented) history with mind control, psychotropics & psychedelics, and psychotronic weapons, all of which have contributed to the USA’s collective, war trauma (PTSD related) health problems.
 See here, here, here, and here.

 Some Christians like to think their love for weapons and patriotic militarism is warranted by the Bible and the Christian “kingdom.”
 It is not.
 Defense or rescue of the innocent and defenseless is something indeed warranted and expected of Christians.
 Weapons love and a militant, “Church victorious“ are not taught by Jesus or the Apostles!
-In fact, what Jesus teaches goes both against Christian love for weapons and against the professional ministry paradigm so prevalent in the hierarchical institutions that masquerade as the Church.
+In fact, what Jesus teaches goes both against any & all Christian love for weapons and against the professional ministry paradigm, so prevalent in the hierarchical institutions that masquerade as the Church.
 If someone wishes to kill a believer over Christian Faith, and one cannot otherwise escape, the pattern which Jesus and all the Apostles give is surrender to martyrdom and express forgiveness of attackers.

 The Kingdom of Heaven/God